souravsaha/xapian-gsoc-proposal/proposal.rst

 similar programmes before?
 If so, tell us about how it went, and any areas you would have liked more help with.**

 No, I have not taken any part in GSoc and/or GCI.
+I am applying for GSoc for first time.

 **Please tell us about any previous experience you have with Xapian, or other systems for indexed text search.**

-In Linux operating system I have seen synaptic graphical package manager and the terminal based package manager aptitude uses Xapian for search.
-Also, I have used Lucene library for my research work.
+I am familiar with Lucene, an Apache licenced search engine written in Java.
+I am currently involved in a project in which I am building a retrieval model explainer on top of Lucene.
+As a user, I am aware Xapian as the search engine within the synaptic package manager used by many GNU/Linux distributions.

 **Tell us about any previous experience with Free Software and Open Source other than Xapian.**

-I have developed Atlassian Jira utility for desktop for bulk insertion/updation of different tracking tickets.
-Also I am familiar with web programming, created a dictionary app with React Javascript library.
-I have implemented some modules in Lucene library.
+Web programming and created a dictionary app with React Javascript library.
+I have implemented some modules within the Lucene library system.
 All of them are there in the github repository.
+All my contributions are available from my github repository at https://github.com/souravsaha.

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

-Courses taken at college: Machine Learning, Probability and Stochastic Process, Software Enginnering, Algebra.
+**Courses taken at college**: Machine Learning, Probability and Stochastic Process, Software Enginnering, Algebra.
 Extensive programming in C++, Java.
+Started learning about Information Retrieval models with hands-on experience of Lucene.

-Summer Research Fellowship Programme - 2014, Indian Academy of Sciences
+**Summer Research Fellowship Programme - 2014, Indian Academy of Sciences**

-Advisor: Subhasis Chaudhuri, Prof. of Electrical Engineering, IIT Bombay.
+**Advisor**: Subhasis Chaudhuri, Prof. of Electrical Engineering, IIT Bombay.

-Internship : Worked on Human pose estimation from streams of videos using OpenCV C++ library.
+**Internship** : Worked on Human pose estimation from streams of videos using OpenCV C++ library.
 Published one paper entitled with :
-Sourav Saha, Pritha Ganguly, Subhajit Chaudhury, “Vision Based Human Pose Estimation for Virtual Cloth Fitting”.
-Indian Conference on Computer Vision, Graphics, and Image Processing (ICVGIP-2014) which is one of the top conferences for Computer Vision in India,(ACM Conference).
+*“Vision Based Human Pose Estimation for Virtual Cloth Fitting”.
+Sourav Saha, Pritha Ganguly, Subhajit Chaudhury, Indian Conference on Computer Vision, Graphics, and Image Processing (ICVGIP-2014) which is one of the top conferences for Computer Vision in India, (ACM Conference).*

+I have developed an Atlassian Jira utility for bulk insertion/updating of different tracking tickets.

 **What development platforms, tools and methods do you prefer to use?**